MihaelIsaev/FluentQuery/README.md

 It's a swift lib that gives ability to build complex raw SQL-queries in a more easy way using KeyPaths.
 I call it **FQL** 😎

 Built for Vapor3 and depends on `Fluent` package because it uses `Model.reflectProperty(forKey:)` method to decode KeyPaths.

-For now it support Postgres's SQL-syntax only.
-But I'm working on MySQL support and it will be available soon.
-If you're looking for MySQL support please feel free to file an issue with future request to let me know that you need it.

-Now it supports: query with most common predicates, building json objects in select, subqueries, subquery into json, joins, aggregate functions, etc.

-Note: the project is in active development state and it may cause huge syntax changes before v1.0.0

-If you have great ideas of how to improve this package write me (@iMike) in [Vapor's discord chat](http://vapor.team) or just send pull request.

-Hope it'll be useful for someone :)

-### ⚠️ This lib is going to be updated with SwifQL under the hood
-You can continue using it if you need its syntax and magic functions like `.row`.

-But for the newcomers I suggest to use [SwifQL](https://github.com/MihaelIsaev/SwifQL) directly instead, cause it's more flexible and there almost no magic, cause it tries to repeat pure SQL syntax.

 ### Install through Swift Package Manager